2001 Kroger St. Jude International – Doubles

 Justin Gimelstob and Sébastien Lareau were the defending champions but only Gimelstob competed that year with Jared Palmer.

 Gimelstob and Palmer lost in the second round to Tommy Haas and Glenn Weiner.

-Bob Bryan and Mike Bryan won in the final 6–3, 7–6^{(7–3)} against Alex O'Brien and Jonathan Stark.
+Bob Bryan and Mike Bryan won their first ATP doubles final 6–3, 7–6^{(7–3)} against Alex O'Brien and Jonathan Stark.

 Seeds

 All eight seeded teams received byes to the second round.